 By law, drugs are divided into two categories: prescription drugs and nonprescription drugs.
 Prescription drugs—those considered safe for use only under medical supervision—may be dispensed only with a prescription from a licensed professional with governmental privileges to prescribe (for example, a doctor, dentist, podiatrist, nurse practitioner, physician's assistant, or veterinarian).
 Nonprescription drugs—those considered safe for use without medical supervision (such as aspirin)—are sold over the counter (see see Overview of Over-the-Counter Drugs).
 In the United States, the Food and Drug Administration (FDA) is the government agency that decides which drugs require a prescription and which may be sold over the counter.

 Dietary supplements (for example, medicinal herbs and nutraceuticals—see Overview of Medicinal Herbs and Nutraceuticals) are products intended to supplement the diet.
 These products may contain vitamins, amino acids, minerals, and herbs or other plant-derived material (botanicals).
-Because dietary supplements do not require FDA approval before marketing, they do not have to meet the same standards as drugs for safety and efficacy (see Potency and Efficacy).
+Because dietary supplements do not require FDA approval before marketing, they do not have to meet the same standards as drugs for safety and efficacy (see Potency, Efficacy, and Effectiveness).
 Although these products are not classified as drugs, they can act in the same way as a drug does in the body and may cause health problems if not used correctly or if taken in large amounts.
 Because these products do not meet the FDA standards for safety and efficacy, they may not claim to treat specific medical conditions.

 Some knowledge of drug names can help in understanding drug product labels.
 Every drug has at least three names—a chemical name, a generic (nonproprietary or official) name, and a trade (proprietary or brand) name (see Sidebar 1: What's In a Name?).